Health Topics

 That original project was aimed at helping military families caring for returning veterans with PTSD.
 The disconnect between the need and actual diagnosis was glaring, but evidence showed that storytelling could be effective.
 If people saw themselves in a story, it might cut past jargon, stigmas, or fears about seeking care.
 So, the DfV mission was born.

-Since then, we've expanded our work to cover a wide range of chronic conditions and social-emotional topics.
-As our purpose grew, we grew too.
-Today we are a full-scale for-impact organization.
+We subsequently expanded our work to cover a wide range of chronic conditions and social-emotional topics.
+As our purpose grew, we grew, too.

 How we help

-We publish free resources.
-Our "secret sauce" is that we clear each concept with medical experts who specialize in child and family psychology.
+We published free resources.
+Our "secret sauce" was clearing each concept with medical experts who specialize in child and family psychology.

-First we identify the underserved corners of the health market.
-These are usually where kids and families have questions, and medical professionals are noticing a gaps in good quality materials or messaging.
+First we identified the underserved corners of the health market.
+These were usually where kids and families have questions, and medical professionals are noticing a gaps in good quality materials or messaging.

-Then we work directly with experts to craft stories, characters, activities, and shareable content.
-By using comic books, activities, and animations, we can entertain each age group using the right language and imagery.
+Then we worked directly with experts to craft stories, characters, activities, and shareable content.
+By using comic books, activities, and animations, we could entertain each age group using the right language and imagery.

-We publish these free materials to the public via our website and social media channels.
-We also work directly with hospitals, schools, and partner organizations to reach the most people possible with our content.
+We published these free materials to the public via our website and social media channels.
+We also worked directly with hospitals, schools, and partner organizations to reach the most people possible with our content.

-Since the COVID-19 pandemic, we have given special attention to emotional hygiene and self-care messaging, due to the dramatic increase in correlating mental health diagnoses.
+After the COVID-19 pandemic, we gave special attention to emotional hygiene and self-care messaging, due to the dramatic increase in correlating mental health diagnoses.

 How you can help

-In order to give free resources to the people who need them, we rely on gifts of funds, co-production resources, and volunteer hours.
+In order to give free resources to the people who need them, non-profits rely on gifts of funds, co-production resources, and volunteer hours.

-Being for-impact, we are driven by the love of our cause.
-Of course, that doesn't pay our artists, development team, designers, and writers.
+Being for-impact, DfV and SHP are driven by the love of our causes.
+Of course, that doesn't pay for our artists, shipping costs, and time.

-Donations are what makes this all possible, and the great news is there are so many cool ways to get involved and make a difference, from shopping online to pre-ordering DfV merch to offering in-kind or cash donations that are fully tax deductible!
+Donations are what makes this all possible, and the great news is there are so many cool ways to get involved and make a difference, from offering in-kind or cash donations that are fully tax deductible to spreading the word!